Italy Crypto Tax 2

 Financial Transaction Tax (Tobin Tax) It varies Applies to certain financial transactions, including equities and derivatives.

-Also, lawyers from Regulated United Europe provide legal support for crypto projects and help with adaptation to MICA regulations.
+In addition, lawyers from the Regulated United Europe will offer protection of crypto projects and adaptation to MICA regulations.

 RUE customer support team